guardrail-labs/llm-guardrail-api/docs/index.md

 # Guardrail API — Documentation Portal

-Welcome to the Guardrail API umbrella documentation.
+Welcome to the Guardrail API documentation.
 This site combines the operational guidance, architecture, components, policy packs, verifier workflow, and compliance materials that make up the Guardrail platform.